 When there’s a lull in the game (and there will be a lull), and you’re not sure what to do next, take inventory.
 Say – out loud – what locks you have left to open, and what props you’ve gathered that seem important.

 Chances are something will click with a member of your group and you’ll be back on track.

 Get someone else to try your lock

-Having someone else try before you move on makes sure that it’s the wrong code.
+Having someone else try before you move on makes sure whether it’s the code that’s wrong.
 Maybe you didn’t line up the numbers just right or didn’t apply enough force on the lock.

 Or, and this is quite a common one, you didn’t double-tap on the shackle of a directional lock to reset the code.